datanav/docs/patterns.rst

 How to extract entities
 -----------------------
 To extract entities you will have to use the :ref:`create <dtl-transforms>` transform function.
-To extract a subset of your extracted entities, you should use :ref:`filtering <dtl-transforms>`.
+To pick a subset of your extracted entities, you should use :ref:`filtering <dtl-transforms>`.

 .. warning::